mstksg/mutable/README.md

 4. For a small ADT with huge vectors, updating the entire value (so, the entire vectors and entire ADT) is actually faster with *mutable* as well.

-Interestingly, the "update entire ADT" case (which should be the worst-case for *mutable* and the best-case for pure values) actually becomes faster with *mutable* when you get to the region of *many* values... somewhere between 256 and 2 million, apparently.
+Interestingly, the "update entire structure" case (which should be the worst-case for *mutable* and the best-case for pure values) actually becomes faster with *mutable* when you get to the region of *many* values... somewhere between 256 and 2 million, apparently.
+However, this may just be from the efficiency of modifying vectors sequentially.